canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 Use your full name and Government of Canada email address for your code contributions.

+#### Contractors Contributions

+Contracts must take in consideration IP ownership for custom developed code in line with the [ISED IP policy](https://www.ic.gc.ca/eic/site/068.nsf/eng/00005.html#s5).
+Could use either of the options below:

+* **Recommended** Request code to be provided under a permissive open source licence and IP remains with contractor.
+* May also request use of TBS exceptions to acquire IP.

 #### Appropriate Government of Canada Copyright Identification

 Copyright (c) Her Majesty the Queen in Right of Canada, as represented by the Minister of (legal departmental name), (year of publication).